colloceo/whisper-laravel/README.md

 This application is a Progressive Web App.
 You can install it on your device for a native-like experience.
 - **Offline Support**: The app caches core assets to load faster and work offline.
 - **Installable**: Add to Home Screen on iOS and Android.
+- **Auto-Update**: Built-in update detection for the latest features.

 ## Contributing